freezefawn/pluralsurvivalguide/communication.md

 You can also try this technique just before bed, as you are already relaxed and you will not be expected to do anything for a good number of hours.
 This state is also useful for helping fall asleep for many people, so it serves a dual purpose.

 Once you are comfortable in whatever position you want, you are just going to try to not deliberately think anything.
 You aren't trying to have *no* thoughts, but rather not think of anything purposefully in particular.
-Hold your thoughts like they are alive, you are observing, not forcing or deliberately engaging.
+Hold your thoughts like they are alive, you are observing, not forcing or deliberately engaging anything.
 If you do this correctly, what will be left are mostly 'junk thoughts' that are barely coherent at best flicking around that you are not consciously thinking.
+It may even feel like you are having MORE thoughts than usual during this time.
+This is what you want- as little control asserted on the internal narrative as possible.
 You may also hear headmate chatter already, which will feel like relatively coherent thinking, but not thinking that *you* did.
 Intentionality without your ownership.

 You may find usefulness in listening to music while you meditate, or listen to a guided meditation that also has the same goal of passive observation of thought.
 Fair warning that guided meditation is a bit more risky in terms of potentially triggering an issue.